SGiaccobasso/axelar-its/README.md

 # Axelar ITS App

-Send tokens using the Interchain Token Service from Axelar.
+Transfer tokens using the Interchain Token Service from Axelar.

 ## Stack